Lane Kenworthy, The Good Society

 Most of us would like a long life.
 Longevity isn’t necessarily the best indicator of health, but it’s surely among the ones we care about most.
 Our chief measure of longevity is life expectancy — the average number of years of life expected among the population.

-Americans’ life expectancy is high and rising, which is good news.
+Americans’ life expectancy is high and has been rising, which is good news.
 But three aspects of the longevity story in the United States are less encouraging.
-First, given our affluence and our heavy spending on healthcare, Americans’ life expectancy is surprisingly low compared to other rich nations, and it has risen very little.
+First, given our affluence and our heavy spending on healthcare, Americans’ life expectancy is surprisingly low compared to other rich nations, and it has risen comparatively little.
 Second, the gap in longevity between Americans with more and less income has widened in recent decades.
-Third, since 1999 the death rate for middle-aged whites has increased.
+Third, since 1999 opioid-related deaths have increased sharply.

-LIFE EXPECTANCY IN THE US IS HIGH AND RISING
+LIFE EXPECTANCY IN THE US IS HIGH AND MOSTLY RISING

-As figure 1 shows, life expectancy in the United States increased from 50 years in 1900 to 70 years in 1960 to just shy of 80 years in 2014.
-This near-doubling in a little more than a century is remarkable.
+Figure 1 shows that life expectancy in the United States increased from 39 years in 1880 to 70 years in 1960 to just shy of 80 years in 2015.
+This doubling in a little more than a century is remarkable.
 And while the pace at which life expectancy rises has slowed, the rise has continued.

-Figure 2 shows trends over the past several decades in the ten most significant sources of death prior to age 75.
-We’ve made a good bit of progress in reducing premature mortality by the biggest sources — heart disease, cancer, and accidents — as well as by lung disease, stroke, and homicide.
+Since the mid-1900s, the key advances have come in extending the lives of those who make it to middle age.
+Figure 3 shows trends over the past several decades in the most significant sources of death prior to age 75.
+We’ve made a good bit of progress in reducing premature mortality by some of the biggest sources — heart disease, cancer, and car accidents — as well as by lung disease, stroke, and homicide.2

 AMERICANS DON’T LIVE AS LONG AS THEY SHOULD

-As a country gets richer, its citizens tend to live longer.1 Apart from oil-rich Norway, the United States is the most affluent of the world’s longstanding-democratic nations.2 Yet when it comes to length of life, we fare poorly compared to these other nations.
-As figure 3 shows, as recently as 1980 we were in the middle of the pack among this group.
-Since, then, however, life expectancy for Americans has increased at a slower pace than in any other rich nation, and as of 2013 (the most recent year of comparable data) we stood last in line, with a life expectancy more than a year below that of the next-lowest country.
+As a country gets richer, its citizens tend to live longer.3 Apart from oil-rich Norway, the United States is the most affluent of the world’s longstanding-democratic nations.4 Yet when it comes to length of life, we fare poorly compared to these other nations.
+As figure 4 shows, as recently as 1980 we were in the middle of the pack among this group.
+Since then, however, life expectancy for Americans has increased at a slower pace than in any other rich nation, and we are now last in line, with a life expectancy three years below that of the next-lowest country.

-Our low life expectancy is particularly startling given how much money we spend on healthcare.
-Figure 4 shows that healthcare expenditures as a share of national income (GDP) are far higher in the US than in any other rich democratic country, and they’ve increased the most over the past half century.
+America’s low life expectancy is particularly startling given how much money we spend on healthcare.
+On average, more spending on healthcare is associated with higher life expectancy.6 The United States is the exception to the rule.
+Figure 6 shows that healthcare expenditures as a share of national income (GDP) are far higher in the US than in any other rich democratic country, and they’ve increased the most over the past half century.
 Yet our longevity has increased the least.

 What is clear is that, in terms of longevity, Americans tend to get comparatively little bang for their buck.